ciruitbuilder/DC-to-AC-Boost-Converter/README.md

 PROBLEM 3:

 Though the transistor switching was working now, when i connected the transformer again, placed the LED accross secondary coil and powered the arduino, The LED didnt glow.
-Then i had an idea to get output using the speaker instead of the LED.
+Then i had an idea to read output using the speaker instead of the LED.
 Unlike an LED, speaker doesnt have a specific set voltage below which it doesnt work.

 When connected the speaker to the secondary coil, i heard a faint beep sound from the speaker , indicating the converter worked. but the sound obtained was lesser than what is heard when directly rubbing the wires from the 1.5v battery, showing that the converter didnt boost.
 This can be accounted to factors like:

-1. Tranformer inefficiency(loss of flux as it is air cored)
+1. Transformer inefficiency(loss of flux as it is air cored)

-2. square wave - the square wave has di/dt very high when it transistions from high to low and low to high, but this lasts only for a very short period of time. also i suspect the the discharge time of 555 astable mode(time for which the out put is low) is half the time the charging time(time for which the output is high), which gives a 66% duty cycle unlike the arduino tests which did make the LED glow with a 50% duty cycle with 1KHz frequency
+2. square wave - the square wave has di/dt very high when it transistions from high to low and low to high, but this lasts only for a very short period of time. also i suspect the the discharge time of 555 astable mode(time for which the output is low) is half the time the charging time(time for which the output is high), which gives a 66% duty cycle unlike the arduino tests which did make the LED glow with a 50% duty cycle with 1KHz frequency

 OUTPUT: